 Delphi.
 Clinging to the lower slopes of Mount Parnassos, Delphi is the most spectacularly evocative of ancient Greek sites.
 Of incalculable religious and political importance, the Delphic oracle attracted pilgrims from all over the Hellenic world.
 The Sanctuary of Pythian Apollo has a theatre and Athenian Treasury, and the Sanctuary of Athena has a circular temple.
 The museum is especially rich in Archaic sculpture.
 Some free time amidst the austere beauty of the valley.

 Athens.
 Drive to the Temple of Poseidon at Sounion, overlooking the sea at the southernmost tip of the Attic peninsula, visited by Byron in 1810.
 Fly from Athens, arriving at Heathrow at c.
-3.30pm (Aegean Airlines) or c.
-5.30pm (British Airways).
+3.30pm (Aegean Airlines).

 Professor Antony Spawforth